Follow the buzz to Heaton Park

-An amazing 7,000 people poured into the first ever Manchester Festival of Nature (MFoN) on Saturday 29 June 2019 to take part in a multitude of wild activities.
-500 of those visitors dressed up as bees in an attempt to beat a World Record.
+An amazing 7,000 people poured into the first ever Manchester Festival of Nature (MFoN) on Saturday 29 June 2019, and we want this year's festival to be even bigger and better.

 The people of Manchester are so lucky to have such wonderful wildlife on their doorsteps, and we can't wait to help them experience it.